-Looking for a way to turn a computer on and off remotely to perform critical or time-sensitive tasks?
+Looking for a way to turn a computer on and off remotely to perform critical or urgent tasks?

 This is a technique that will awaken new telecommuting possibilities.
 Thanks to Wake-on-LAN technology you will be able to turn on your computer using its network connection.
 However, you will need to enable Wake-on-LAN in the BIOS.

-How does Wake On Lan work on Windows?
+How does Wake On Lan work?
+Windows ?

 The possibility of lighting a PC remote does not rely on magic.
 This is possible thanks to the Wake-on-LAN networking standard, which is supported by most Ethernet connections.